 Transitioning from Physician to Nurse For Immigrant Doctors

 Though most consider a nursing program for foreign-educated doctors to be a blessing, some doctors may consider it a “step down” or a “loss of prestige.”
-In an article by The Atlantic, for the majority of these foreign doctors-turned-nurses, those negative feelings don’t last.
+In an article by The Atlantic, they mentioned that for the majority of these foreign doctors-turned-nurses, those negative feelings don’t last.

 “What we’re hearing from them is that they actually really, really enjoy the role of nurse practitioner in the United States because it’s more like the way they practiced in their home countries.” – Maria Olenick, Program Director at Florida International University 1

 Medical professionals have a desire to help others, and that is not something that disappears overnight.
 In fact, a move to a new country may even increase that desire.
 A return to what you know, love, and understand is often the best cure for any culture shock and continuing with your life’s purpose is the best way to satisfy that desire.